RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/RulesForMembers.md

 5) Ask admins before posting inside the groups.

+7) Responsible discussions of programs – it’s what we’re here for, after all, but remember to respect the public/private status of programs.

-6) If your're Hiring then highly recomend you discuss with @reset_vicky(Community Mnager for ResetHacker)
+8) If your're Hiring then highly recomend you discuss with @reset_vicky(Community Mnager for ResetHacker)